JKerssies/pdsnd_github/README.md

 ### Description
 This project shows my Bikeshare project for Udacity.
 It is about bikeshare data from three cities in the USA: Chicago, New York City, and Washington.
+The python script takes user input to explore bikesharing data from open source data for these cities.
 ### Files used
-I used these files for my project: chicago.csv washington.csv new_york_city.csv
+I used these files for my project: chicago.csv washington.csv new_york_city.csv bikeshare_my_answer.py
 ### Credits
 Credits to:
 Udacity: https://udacity.github.io/git-styleguide/